Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

  - Time-limited discounts are not removed/invalidated from the cart automatically.
 They are validated on recalculate and order creation only.

 ### Validate payment
-There must be at least one CTP payment object of type Adyen (`Payment.paymentMethodInfo.paymentInterface = ctp-adyen-integration`).
+There must be at least one commercetools payment object of type Adyen (`Payment.paymentMethodInfo.paymentInterface = ctp-adyen-integration`).

 ### Validate payment transaction
 Cart's payment counts as successful if there is at least one payment object